Seneca-ICTOER/Intro2OOP/docs/C-Encapsulation/classes-and-resources.md

 1. Creates an object by initializing it to an existing object
 2. Copies an object by value in a function call
-3. Ceturns an object by value from a function
+3. Returns an object by value from a function

 ### Declaration